robric/wiki-contrail-controller/Kubernetes.md

 In this finer-grain isolation mode, the admin or app developer can add the label "opencontrail.org/name" to the pod, replication controller and/or service specification, to enable micro-segmentation.
 As a result, virtual networks will be created for each pod/app tagged with the label.
 Network policies or security groups will need to be configured to define the rules for service accessibility.

 ## 3.4 Services
-A Kubernetes service is an abstraction which defines a logical set of Pods and policy by which to access them.
-The set of Pods frontend'ing a Service are selected based on **LabelSelector** field in **Service** definition.
+A Kubernetes _Service_ is an abstraction which defines a logical set of _Pods_ and policy by which to access the _Pods_.
+The set of Pods frontend'ing a Service are selected based on `LabelSelector` field in _Service_ definition.
 In OpenContrail, Kubernetes Service is implemented as **ECMP Native LoadBalancer**.

-The OpenContrail Kubernetes integration supports following Service types:
+The OpenContrail Kubernetes integration supports following `ServiceTypes`:

-    * `clusterIP`: This is the default 'ServiceType'.
-Choosing this 'serviceType' makes it reachable with cluster-network.
+    * `clusterIP`: This is the default mode.
+Choosing this 'serviceType' makes the service reachable via cluster-network.

     * `LoadBalancer`: Designating a ServiceType as LoadBalancer, exposes the service to external world.
        The LoadBalancer service is assigned both a CluserIP and ExternalIP addresses.
 This assumes that user has configured public network with a floating-ip pool.

-OpenContrail K8S **Service** integration supports `TCP` and `UDP` for protocols.
-Also **Service** can expose more than one port where `port` and `targetPort` are different.
+OpenContrail K8S _Service_ integration supports `TCP` and `UDP` for protocols.
+Also _Service_ can expose more than one port where `port` and `targetPort` are different.
 For example:

 ```yaml
 kind: Service